-ABSTRACT: Longitudinal data analysis is gaining prominence, particularly in medicine and economics.
-This research centers on collecting and analyzing longitudinal data, specifically cluster analysis.
-The thesis emphasizes the nonparametric cubic B-spline model, known for its smoothness, flexibility, and ability to capture intricate patterns and data fluctuations due to the continuity of its derivatives.
-The penalization method was employed to accomplish clustering.
+Longitudinal data analysis is gaining prominence, particularly in fields like medicine and economics.
+This research is centered around the collection and analysis of longitudinal data, with a specific focus on cluster analysis.
+The thesis places emphasis on the non-parametric cubic B-spline model, known for its smoothness, flexibility, and ability to capture intricate patterns and fluctuations in data due to continuity in its derivatives.

+To accomplish clustering, the penalization method was employed.
 It categorizes longitudinally balanced data by penalizing the pairwise distances between cubic B-spline model coefficients using a penalization function, such as the recently devised concave penalization function.
 The cubic spline penalty CSP, part of the pair distance penalty, employs the nonparametric pairwise grouping (NPG) method.
 Model selection criteria, like Bayesian Information Criteria (BIC), help determine the number of clusters.
 Optimization methods, including the alternative direction method of the multiplier ADMM algorithm, are applied to approximate solutions within the R statistical program.

-A simulation study generated balanced longitudinal data for 60 and 100 subjects with ten replicates each.
+In a simulation study, balanced longitudinal data for 60 and 100 subjects were generated with ten replicates each.
 The experiments demonstrated the effectiveness of the CSP penalty function in the clustering process.

-For practical application, the study involved the analysis of data from kidney failure patients collected from Ibn Sina Teaching Hospital for Dialysis in Mosul over seven consecutive months in 2023.
+For practical application, the study involved the analysis of data from kidney failure patients, collected from Ibn Sina Teaching Hospital for Dialysis in Mosul over seven consecutive months in 2023.
 The NPG aggregation method and CSP penalty functions were used, resulting in two groups based on the glomerular filtration rate of the kidneys.
-According to medical criteria, this rate determines the required dialysis frequency twice a week or thrice.
+This rate determines the required dialysis frequency, either twice a week or thrice, according to medical criteria.

-Keywords: cubic B-spline, cubic spline penalty CSP, ADMM algorithm, kidney failure, nonparametric pairwise grouping.
+Keywords: cubic B-spline, , cubic spline penalty CSP, ADMM algorithm, kidney failure, nonparametric pairwise grouping (NPG)

-1. Introduction
+1.Introduction

 Many words are used to describe longitudinal data.
-In clinical and environmental studies, repeated measurement data is referred to as (longitudinal data).
-In contrast, it is referred to as (panel data), time series, and cross-sectional data in economic studies.
-It combines the geographic, sectional, and temporal dimensions [1, 2].
+In clinical and environmental studies, data of repeated measurements is referred to as (longitudinal data), whereas in economic studies, it is referred to as (panel data), or time series and cross-sectional data.
+It combines the geographic, sectional, and temporal dimensions [12] [31].

-In longitudinal studies, data is collected from the same individuals or points at many points.
-This enables researchers to study changes over time and the effects of interventions or treatments [3].
+Data is collected from the same individuals or points at many points in time in longitudinal studies.
+This enables researchers to study changes over time and the effects of interventions or treatments [21].

-Some examples of longitudinal data include tracking students' academic performance over multiple school years, monitoring the health outcomes of patients over several months or years, or following the career trajectories of workers over some time [4].
-When cross-sectional observations are collected for the same periods, the longitudinal data is referred to as balanced longitudinal data.
-However, if the longitudinal data has missing values at some point in the observations for some of the groups, it is considered unbalanced longitudinal data [5].
+Some examples of longitudinal data include tracking the academic performance of students over multiple school years, monitoring the health outcomes of patients over several months or years, or following the career trajectories of workers over some time[19].
+When cross-sectional observations are collected for the same time periods, the longitudinal data is referred to as balanced longitudinal data.
+However, if the longitudinal data has missing values at some point observations for some of the groups, it is considered unbalanced longitudinal data [46].

-Specific longitudinal data models can only be applied to balanced datasets.
-If the panel datasets are unbalanced, they may need to be reduced to include only the consecutive periods for which all individuals in the cross-section have observations [6].
-There is a situation of equal and unequal space and the distance between successive measurements.
+Certain longitudinal data models can only be applied to balanced datasets.
+If the panel datasets are unbalanced, they may need to be reduced to include only the consecutive periods for which all individuals in the cross-section have observations [22].
+There is a situation of equal and unequal space, in addition to the distance between successive measurements.

 Cubic B-spline is a popular mathematical method of analyzing longitudinal data.
-Using a cubic B-spline, it is possible to efficiently represent and analyze smooth trajectories and directions seen in longitudinal data.
-This powerful combination, comprised of a collection of knots and a set of basic functions, provides a valuable way to comprehend subjects' dynamic behavior and evolution through time.
+It is possible to efficiently represent and analyze smooth trajectories and directions seen in longitudinal data using a cubic Bspline.
+This powerful combination, which is comprised of a collection of knots and a set of basic functions, provides a valuable way to comprehend the dynamic behavior and evolution of subjects through time.